neondatabase/website/content/docs/reference/github-actions.md

 ### Input variables

-- project_id: The ID of your Neon project.
+- `project_id`: The ID of your Neon project.
 You can find this value in the Neon Console, on the **Settings** page.
-- branch_id: The ID of the branch you want to delete.
+- `branch_id`: The ID of the branch you want to delete.
 Select Branches from the sidebar, and then select the branch.
 A branch ID has a `br-` prefix.

 ### Outputs